Muon identification for LHCb Run 3: Correlated chi2

 As discussed in Sec.~\ref{sec:Introduction}, for the \hltone in Run 3 it will be crucial to guarantee a high efficiency for muons and a fast execution time of the algorithms.
 Moreover, a tighter rejection against combinatorial background with respect to the present \texttt{IsMuon} selection will be certainly needed.

 Given the good performances of the \chicor variable in rejecting protons, which constitute pure combinatorial background to the muon detector, we consider as interesting to provide the rejection estimates on trigger unbiased events, which are mostly populated by pions, selected from a Run 2 data sample without any trigger requirement.
-As a preliminary selection for this benchmark, the events are filtered by requiring at least one track to satisfy \texttt{IsMuon} and the cuts $p_T>800\mevc$ and $\text{IP}\chi^2>35$~\footnote{The impact parameter $\chi^2$, $\text{IP}\chi^2$, is defined as the difference in the primary vertex fit $\chi^2$ with and without the given track.}, which represent the main requirements of the Run 2 \hltone single muon line.
+As a preliminary selection for this benchmark, the events are filtered by requiring at least one track to satisfy \texttt{IsMuon} and the cuts $p_T>800\mevc$ and $\text{IP}\chi^2>35$~\footnote{The impact parameter $\chi^2$, $\text{IP}\chi^2$, is defined as the difference in the primary vertex fit $\chi^2$ with and without the given track.
+Detached tracks, for example those coming from a $B$ decay, have larger $\text{IP}\chi^2$ values.}, which represent the main requirements of the Run 2 \hltone single muon line.
 The rejection is therefore computed relatively to the above selection, and thus represents the improvement with respect to the present \hltone, and by removing the \texttt{L0} trigger.
 To select high multiplicity events, only those having at least $3$ primary vertices (nPVs) are used, whereas average Run 2 events have one primary vertex.

 This study is done in three momentum intervals, $3-6$, $6-10$ and $p>10\gevc$, since the number of hits selected by \texttt{IsMuon} is different in each one, as described in Sec.~\ref{sec:Introduction}.
 In each interval, a \chicor cut with $\sim 98\%$ muon efficiency, as evaluated on muon calibration data, is chosen.
 The results are shown in Tab.~\ref{tab:reduc} and demonstrate the effectiveness of this variable in rejecting about half of the trigger unbiased events, with a very small efficiency loss, on top of the Run 2 \hltone muon selection.
-In particular, the highest rejection is achieved for $6 < p < 10\gevc$, where the fraction of pion decays in flight is lower with respect to $3<p<6\gevc$, and the MS correlations provide sensible discrimination as the momentum is not too high.
+In particular, the highest rejection is achieved for $6 < p < 10\gevc$, where the fraction of pion decays in flight is lower with respect to $3<p<6\gevc$, and the multiple scattering correlations provide sensible discrimination as the momentum is not too high.

 Finally, the \chicor execution time is tested within the \hltone upgrade sequence.
 Throughput tests\footnote{On nodes mounting two Intel Xeon E5-2630 v4 CPUs at $2.20$ GHz (40 threads/node).} are performed on simulated Run 3 data and show a \chicor resource usage of about $0.4\%$ out of a total \hltone throughput rate of $\sim36$ MHz, and in view of a data taking rate of $30$ MHz.
 This result makes the \chicor well suited for a usage in the upgraded \hltone trigger of the experiment.